Cancer Screening Tests

 - Flexible sigmoidoscopy: Every five years

 If any test besides the colonoscopy comes back positive, a colonoscopy should be performed.

 If you are a current or former smoker, you’re at risk for lung cancer.
-We offer low-dose CT (computed tomography) of the chest to screen for the disease.

 To be eligible for lung cancer screening, you must:

 - Have smoked at least a pack a day for 20 years or more (20 pack-years), or the equivalent (for example, you may have smoked two packs a day for 10 years)

 - Are a current smoker or one who has quit smoking within the last 15 years